jamshaidsohail5/cube-lang/readme.md

 ### Variables

 Cube has a strong type system with compile-time type checking and type inference.
-Type annotations on variables are optional.
+Both objects and functions are first-class citizens within the type system.
+Variables types and function return types are inferred by the compiler if not specified.

 ```lua
 -- mutable